mzgaljic/Sterrio/Pods/Valet/README.md

 3. Using `VALSecureEnclaveValet` on an iOS device that doesn't have a Secure Enclave.
 The Secure Enclave was introduced with the [A7 chip](https://www.apple.com/business/docs/iOS_Security_Guide.pdf), which [first appeared](https://en.wikipedia.org/wiki/Apple_A7#Products_that_include_the_Apple_A7) in the iPhone 5S, iPad Air, and iPad Mini 2.
 4. Running your app in DEBUG from Xcode.
 Xcode sometimes does not properly sign your app, which causes a [failure to access keychain](https://github.com/square/Valet/issues/10#issuecomment-114408954) due to entitlements.
 If you run into this issue, just hit Run in Xcode again.
 This signing issue will not occur in properly signed (not DEBUG) builds.
 5. Running your app on device or in the simulator with a debugger attached may also [cause an entitlements error](https://forums.developer.apple.com/thread/4743) to be returned when reading from or writing to the keychain.
 To work around this issue on device, run the app without the debugger attached.
 After running once without the debugger attached the keychain will usually behave properly for a few runs with the debugger attached before the process needs to be repeated.
+6. Running your app or unit tests without the application-identifier entitlement.
+Xcode 8 introduced a requirement that all schemes must be signed with the application-identifier entitlement to access the keychain.
+To satisfy this requirement when running unit tests, your unit tests must be run inside of a host application.

 ## Requirements